• Bush Beans • Pole Beans • Snap Beans • Shell Beans • Dry Beans • Filet Beans • Soybeans • Fava Beans • Lima Beans

 Here are some definitions and additional details regarding common subtypes of beans.

 Shell Bean to Dry Bean.
-Our Italian Cannellini is a large white kidney bean variety that offers excellent eating quality both when picked early, at the shell-bean stage, and at the dry-bean stage.
-Slightly nutty with mild earthiness, they are a relatively thin-skinned bean with tender, creamy flesh that holds its shape well — a superb choice for traditional dishes such as minestrone, ragoûts, and pasta y fagioli.
+The Italian cannellini is a large, white kidney-shaped bean variety that offers excellent eating quality both when picked early, at the shell-bean stage, and at the dry-bean stage.
+Slightly nutty with mild earthiness, this bean is relatively thin-skinned, with tender creamy flesh that holds its shape well — a superb choice for traditional dishes such as minestrone, ragoûts, and pasta y fagioli.

 - Snap Beans